martin887/AzureLab/README.md

 - Provision several windows virtual machines to support Active Directory, Exchange Server, Azure AD Connect, and a Windows 10 Client.
 - Automatically promote the domain controller with the specified Active Directory Forest Fully Qualified Domain Name.

-# Use the template
-PowerShell
-New-AzResourceGroup -Name <resource-group-name> -Location <resource-group-location> #use this command when you need to create a new resource group for your deployment
-New-AzResourceGroupDeployment -ResourceGroupName <resource-group-name> -TemplateUri https://raw.githubusercontent.com/martin887/AzureLab/master/arm.json

 [Install and configure Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)